Risk Management

 During my QA/QE phase, my software quality engineering responsibilities at the contributor level included manual, automated, and comprehensive testing.
 I brought innovative practices to match the SDLC, CMM, and ISO 9001 target goals at the Quality Engineering Lead and Director levels, satisfying their customer base.
 I was responsible for setting processes, procedures, templates, and checklists for all phases and types of testing.
 Quality was improved, resulting in a maximum of 90% reduction in customer bugs.
 I was also a lead assessor for CMM and ISO 9001 during this time.

 In my most recent role as the Staff Technical Program Manager, I moved into engineering hands-on training, driving engineering standards compliance and assisting engineers with compliant artifacts.
 I translated standards into system/software/firmware engineering processes, practices, and templates.
-Standards included ASPICE, ASIL, and applicable portions of ISO 26262
+Standards included ASPICE, ASIL, and applicable portions of ISO 26262.
+By developing end to end plans with complete dependencies I have effectively removed the set of risks caused by lack of dependency and complete monitoring of schedule slip impacts.

 Finally, I have worked with agile, highly iterative, and waterfall models and assisted teams in migrating between different models.